luizcalaca/devops-iaas-terraform-aws/README.md

-## Terraform (IaaS) for AWS
+## Terraform (IaaC) for AWS

-A simples example how to create a IaaS with Terraform to create a EC2 instance on AWS.
+A simples example how to create a IaaC with Terraform to create a EC2 instance on AWS.

 ### Configurations